-- Prescribed by an authorized provider, - Included on Medica's drug list (unless identified as not covered), and

-Received from a designated specialty pharmacy.
+- Prescribed by an authorized provider, - Included on the Drug List (unless identified as not covered), and - Received from a designated specialty pharmacy.

 A current list of designated specialty pharmacies is available on Medica.com/SignIn.
 You can also call Member Services at the number on the back of your Medica ID card.